 helping you maximize your opportunities in the job market.

 It will all start in Orientation when she presents to you the keys to a successful jobs search and

 how she can help you meet your goals.

 Be sure you have your resume, references and any other employment information readily available.

 Tuition for the MSF program is charged by the semester.

-Students are billed during the first part of each semester and can pay online using the UI Integrate online registration system.
+Students are billed during the first part of each semester and can pay online usining the UI Integrate online registration system.

 If you wish to do a wire transfer to your student account, you should have the funds sent to:

 MSF Tuition/Fee Breakdown